matrix-io/matrix-creator-android-things/README.md

 Matrix Creator-Android Things (ALPHA)
 =====================================

-This Android Things app runs basic tests for Matrix sensors and Everloop ring.
+Android Things app for controlling Matrix Creator.

 **IMPORTANT**: Please, note that these samples are not necessarily the easiest way because the Google Things source code and documentation has not been published or completed.
 The next documentation is a Alpha version.